 This guide offers a starting point for understanding the destructive and silencing phenomena of various and interrelated forms of workplace psychological violence.
-The selected resources (organized through the tabs at the top and many of which are available through Milne Library) provide a wealth of information on abusive behaviors and tactics; strategies that can be utilized by targets and bystanders; obstacles that hinder detection, acknowledgement, and intervention; prevalence; prevention; and the costly effects on targets, witnesses, and organizations.
+The selected resources (organized by resource type in the tabs at the left, and many of which are available through Milne Library) provide a wealth of information on abusive behaviors and tactics; strategies that can be utilized by targets and witnesses; obstacles that hinder detection, acknowledgement, and intervention; prevalence; prevention; and the costly effects on targets, witnesses, and organizations.

 Brief definitions are offered below.
 Questions, comments, and suggestions are welcome and can be shared by emailing me at firstname.lastname@example.org